zpz/zpz.github.io/_posts/2024-05-16-python-mp-manager-2.md

     # Above is original code of `RebuildProxy`, just don't return yet.

     # Fix: counter the extra `incref` that's done in the line above---
+    if incref:
         conn = self._Client(obj._token.address, authkey=obj._authkey)
         dispatch(conn, None, 'decref', (obj._id, ))

     return obj
 ```

-In the revised `RebuildProxy`, we do not change the original logic of `incref` that is passed to `func`;
+In the revised `RebuildProxy`, we do not change the original logic of `incref` that is passed to `func` (and eventually `BaseProxy.__init__`);
 usually this value is `True`.
-Why don't we just use `incref=False` to skip the `incref`, since we have already done it in `__reduce__`?
-The reason is that `incref=True` let's `BaseProxy.__init__` call `BaseProxy._incref`, which in addition to calling `incref` on the server, setting up a finalizer to be called during garbage collection of the proxy object, and the finalizer calls `decref` on the server.
-We need this finalizer, hence we let the extra `incref` to happen in the call to `func`, and counter the effect with a `decref` right after the proxy's creation.
+Why don't we just use `incref=False` to skip the increment, since we have already done it in `__reduce__`?
+The reason is we need the finalizer that's set up in `BaseProxy._incref` ([BaseProxy], lines 68-73).
+We counter the extra `incref` by a `decref` right after the proxy object is created.

 ## Bug related to pickling

 There is another bug, or defect, that is related to pickling.
 First, we observe that a `BaseManager` object can not be pickled because it contains some things (at least the server process object) that can not be pickled.
-The thought of pickling a manager and using it in another process probably does not make much sense.
+The idea of pickling a manager and using it in another process probably does not make much sense anyway.
-With this observation, we see that `BaseProxy.__reduct__` does not carry the manager object, therefore a proxy object out of unpickling has `manager=None` in its `BaseProxy.__init__`.
+With this observation, we notice that `BaseProxy.__reduce__` does not pass along the `_manager` attribute of the original proxy, therefore a proxy object out of unpickling has argument `manager=None` to its `BaseProxy.__init__`.

 Now look at `BaseProxy._callmethod` ([BaseProxy], line 42).
 After a proxy-returning method is called, the manager object is needed to construct a proxy for the method's response ([BaseProxy], line 44).
-This suggest: *if we pass a proxy to another process, then in the other process, we can not call proxy-returning methods on the proxy*.
+This suggests: *if we pass a proxy to another process, then in the other process, we can not call proxy-returning methods on the proxy*.

-This is rather suprising and undesirable in that the (seemingly) same proxy object in different processes have different capabilities.
-I would consider is a bug.
+This is rather suprising and broken in that the (seemingly) same proxy objects in different processes have different capabilities.

-So, can we fix this?
+Can we fix this?
 The breaking line in `_callmethod` obtains `proxytype` from the registry on the manager.
 The natural question is, can we obtain `proxytype` from somewhere else?

-Of course, the server also has a copy of the registry.
+Definitely, the server also has a copy of the registry.
 The solution is to return the relevant registry info from the remote method call.
-In `Server.serve_client` ([Server], lines 46-49), we would change
+In `Server.serve_client` ([Server], lines 46-49), change

 {% highlight python %}
 msg = ('#PROXY', (rexposed, token))